What is the feeling of a number? Nothing?|

 To be quite poetical:

-We can find even more in 108 if we arbitrarily assume our ten-fingered, decimal representation, which makes it into three digits instead of more (like binary 1101100) or fewer (like hexadecimal 6C):
+More?
+We haven't even assumed decimal representation yet!
+So yes, that was a hint: we can find even more in 108 if we arbitrarily assume our ten-fingered, decimal representation, which makes it into three digits instead of more (like binary 1101100) or fewer (like hexadecimal 6C):

 108's second or middle digit, its center, is zero, the extentless point, the bindu.
 When the master on his path toward liberation, in meditation entered the bindu, the blue pearl of consciousness, he achieved realization.
 As concentration focusses onto an extent approaching infinitesimal, its power becomes infinite.
 Zero is that singularity.
 Very poetical!